Signalium/signalium/docs/src/app/core/reactive-promises/page.md

 ## Summary

-Async signals (created via reactive async functions) and tasks are the go-to solutions when dealing with standard, promise-based async in Signalium.
+Reactive promises (created via reactive async functions) and tasks are the go-to solutions when dealing with standard, promise-based async in Signalium.
 To sum up the main points:

-- Async Signals
+- Reactive Promises
   - Superset of standard promises with declarative state for `isPending`, `isResolved`, `value`, etc.
   - Promises returned by reactive functions are converted into reactive promises
   - Only propagate changes when they are fully resolved
   - Can be awaited with `async`/`await` syntax
+  - Can be composed with standard promise methods like `Promise.all`, `Promise.race`, etc.
+  - Can be used with `try/catch` syntax to handle errors
-- Task Signals
+- Reactive Tasks
   - Used for running an async operation on command
   - Exposes the same state properties as reactive promises
   - Should not be used _reactively_ (e.g. in response to changes in other signals)